 My love for the outdoors began as a child, helping with the sheep and riding ponies.
 Camping holidays were carefree with the freedom to explore rock pools and make new friends.
 It’s fair to say I’ve never been a girly girl.

-More recently I have discovered a love for cold water swimming.
+In 2018 I discovered a love for cold water swimming.
 Getting a totally new perspective of Scotland and affording me wildlife encounters I’ve never had before.
 I am super proud of myself for completing my first winter of swimming and in just a swimsuit (known as skins).
 Most of my friends think I’m bonkers but that’s okay, because in their heart’s I know they already knew this.

 It’s very rare that I venture outside without my camera.
 As a photographer there is always something that catches my eye.
 This usually means that going for a walk can take a long time as I always want to stop and take photos.

-This is “Dude.”
+This is Jamie, aka Dude.
 My affectionate name for my partner of 14 years.
 Don’t ask me how the name came about because I’m not sure, but it’s stuck now.

 He is always up for a road trip and an adventure.

 We moved to Scotland for a change of lifestyle and we are still very much moulding what we would like it to become.
 It helps that in the main, we enjoy pretty much the same things but of course it’s always nice to have our own thing too.